-- Crisis grants - help meet immediate needs after an emergency or disaster.
+- Crisis grants - to help meet immediate needs after an emergency or disaster.
 For example you can apply for things like food, heating costs, nappies, toiletries and travel.

-- Community care grants - help people to settle in a new home, when moving from an "unsettled way of life" (for example hospital, prison or a homeless accommodation unit).
+- Community care grants - to help people to settle in a new home, when moving from an "unsettled way of life" (for example hospital, prison or a homeless accommodation unit).
 They can also support families who are facing exceptional pressure.
 For example you can apply for things like furniture or carpets.

 You can apply for a grant if you:

 - have a low income or do not have access to your money

 You can apply for a community care grant if you have savings of less than £700 (£1200 if you're over the age for pension credit).

 You can apply online:

 You can also apply by calling the Scottish Welfare Fund application line on 0800 03 04 713, from 8am to 8pm.

 We will ask you for proof of your identity and your circumstances.
 For this we will check the information held on our records and we may contact other organisations in connection with your circumstances.
 We will contact you if we need more information.

 If you are unhappy with our decision about your claim, you can ask for the decision to be looked at again.
 This is called a first tier review.